tide-foundation/tidecloak-js/packages/tidecloak-verify/README.md

 # TideCloak Verify SDK

-A lightweight utility for server‑side verification of TideCloak‑issued JSON Web Tokens (JWTs).
+A lightweight utility for server-side verification of TideCloak-issued JSON Web Tokens (JWTs).

 This package exports a single function, `verifyTideCloakToken`, which you can use in your Next.js API routes, Node.js servers, or any backend to verify the authenticity, issuer, audience, and roles of a JWT issued by your TideCloak realm.